 Just aim to be productive in anything that you do.
 It may entail applying the military approach to be able to react at the right time and be fully prepared and ready to combat.

-So in any case, there are several productivity techniques.
+There are several productivity techniques I’ve explored and studies over the past 15 years.
 I have listed some of them below:

 But even with all these productivity techniques, discipline is required.